maryrosecook/isla/README.md

 * http://maryrosecook.com
 * maryrosecook@maryrosecook.com

-An interpreter for Isla in JavaScript.
+A programming language for children.
+An interpreter in JavaScript.

+(Clojure compiler is at github.com/maryrosecook/islaclj)

-## Get the code
+## Install

 Install Node.js and npm: https://github.com/isaacs/npm